-Of course I tried everything.
+I tried everything to get rid of these things.
 I would shave them down with a razor, which I did several times a week.
 I tried multiple medications.
-I had them frozen off but they always re-appeared.
-Through college and medical school it was ongoing battle.
+I had them frozen off, but they always re-appeared.
+Through college and medical school, it was ongoing battle.
 They gradually seemed to get larger and more numerous regardless of my efforts.
 I became more self-conscious of them as I progressed through my medical training.
 I felt very awkward examining patients with what felt like were pretty disfigured hands.
-Of course no one noticed them nearly as much as I did.
+Of course, no one noticed them nearly as much as I did.

 My first year of orthopedic training was stressful.
-I had done two years of internal medicine instead of the usual two years of general surgery.
+I had done two years of internal medicine residency instead of the usual two years of general surgery.
 I was thrown right into the fire trying to catch up with the other residents.
-I honestly don’t know if stress was the issue but my hands were worse with four or five large warts.
+I honestly don’t know if stress was the issue, but my hands were worse with four or five large warts.
 I went to a skin specialist who used liquid nitrogen to burn them off.
 Not only was the initial burning very painful it continued burn for a couple weeks.
 It felt like an underground fire.
-I could not sleep well with the pain and I was getting frustrated.
+I could not sleep well with the pain and I was getting increasingly frustrated.
 A friend gave me the name an older dermatologist who supposedly had experienced success with difficult skin problems.

 I wish I could give you a formula to re-create the phenomenon at will.
 In both instances there was a deep sense of resolve that I was finished living in this manner and I said “no”.
 What I can’t figure out is why that feeling suddenly went so deep and was so strong.
 It was well beyond just willpower.